TruenoDB/trueno-python-driver/README.md

 # thruster-python-driver
-Python driver for the ThrusterDB graph database.
+Python driver for the TruenoDB graph database.